AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-server-directory-publish-job.md

 ---
 description: Publishes all the images, templates, and spin sets that are marked ready to publish to a server directory.
-seo-description: Publishes all the images, templates, and spin sets that are marked ready to publish to a server directory.
-seo-title: ServerDirectoryPublishJob

 solution: Experience Manager
 title: ServerDirectoryPublishJob
-uuid: 779f2c13-f57c-4244-b8bd-debed2b0f9af

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---